pharo-open-documentation/pharo-wiki/General/SortingCollections.md

 #(1 5 1 3 2 7 9 4 6) asSortedCollection: oddBlock descending	"a SortedCollection(6 2 4 3 1 7 9 5 1)"
 ```

-Since Pharo 8, it is also bossible to express the previous sort function using a property returning a boolean:
+Since Pharo 8, it is also possible to express the previous sort function using a property returning a boolean:

 ```Smalltalk
 #(1 5 1 3 2 7 9 4 6) asSortedCollection: #odd ascending	"a SortedCollection(6 2 4 3 1 7 9 5 1)"
 ```

 In this case, the elements answering `false` will be placed before the elements answering true in the ascending order.
+This is explained by the fact that the function will sort the booleans according to their bit value (0 or 1).

 > If you wish to use this feature in a version earlier than Pharo 8, you can add this method as an [extension](Extensions.md) of the Boolean class: